Muslims end Ramadan, begin holiday amid war, reconciliation

 Meanwhile, clerics of Pakistan’s state-backed moon sighting committee announced at a news conference in Islamabad that Eid al-Fitr would be celebrated on Saturday in Pakistan as there were no sightings of the moon there.

-Egypt, Libya and Jordan said that for them, Eid al-Fitr would begin on Friday.
+Egypt and Jordan said that for them, Eid al-Fitr would begin on Friday.
+In divided Libya, the religious authorities based in the capital of Tripoli, said it would start on Saturday.
+In Afghanistan, the head of the Taliban-appointed judiciary, Abdul Hakim Haqqani, also said the holiday would start on Friday.

 Karmini reported from Jakarta, Indonesia.
-Associated Press writers Abby Sewell in Beirut, Samy Magdy in Cairo and Munir Ahmad in Islamabad contributed to this report.
+Associated Press writers Abby Sewell in Beirut, Samy Magdy in Cairo, and Munir Ahmad and Rahim Faiez in Islamabad contributed to this report.

-Note: This story has been corrected to show that Libya announced the holiday would start on Saturday, not Friday.